-- (1) If no more ISP operation needs, the user should clear ISPEN (CHPCON.0) to zero.
+(1) If no more ISP operation needs, the user should clear ISPEN (CHPCON.0) to zero.
 It will make the system void to trigger ISP unaware.
-Furthermore, ISP requires HIRC running.
-If the external clock source is chosen, disabling ISP will stop HIRC for saving power consumption.
-Note that a write to ISPEN is TA protected. - (2) CONFIG bytes can be ISP fully accessed only when loader code executing in LDROM.
+Furthermore, ISP requires internal 22.1184MHZ RC oscillator running.
+If the external clock source is chosen, disabling ISP will stop internal 22.1184MHz RC for saving power consumption.
+Note that a write to ISPEN is TA protected.

+(2) CONFIG bytes can be ISP fully accessed only when loader code executing in LDROM.
 New CONFIG bytes other than CBS bit activate after all resets.
-New CBS bit activates after resets other than software reset. - (3) When the LOCK bit (CONFIG0.1) is activated, ISP reading, writing, or erasing can still be valid.
+New CBS bit activates after resets other than software reset.